This post may contain affiliate links. Please see our disclosure policy.

 Types of Beeswax

 The two main types of beeswax are white and yellow beeswax.
-Yellow beeswax is refined and white beeswax is naturally bleached by being exposed to air.
+Yellow beeswax is refined, and white beeswax is naturally bleached by exposure to air.

 Beeswax can be cosmetic grade, industrial grade, organic, or raw.
 As with all things, not all beeswax is the same.
 Therefore, it is important to find a reliable source that is natural and not treated with chemicals.